nachocove/Pinger/main/README.md

 testServer
 ----------

 A test server used by the testClient to measure Go speed and efficiency.
-Can also be used as an echo http sevrer to test the backend, for example.
+Can also be used as an echo http server to test the backend, for example.